Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 - Printer Paper

-- Bubble Mailers
+- Bubble Mailers & Poly Mailers (for FBM)

 Your home office as a whole is deductible for your taxes.
 It is important to make sure that you are ONLY using the space for business, though.

 As a general rule, you must use a part of your home regularly and exclusively for business purposes.
 If your office is your principal place of business (as it is for most Amazon sellers), it’s definitely a tax deduction you’ll want to carefully & thoroughly investigate.
-If you have questions it’s important to reach out to the IRS directly or a tax professional.
+If you have questions, it’s important to reach out to the IRS directly or a tax professional.
 (Source)

-Last year, we made a lot of upgrades to our office spaces.
+We recently made a lot of upgrades to our office spaces.
 Here are some of the things we purchased:

 New Desk - My office got a new corner desk with hutch (LOVE IT)